Central Virginia

 • 00:51:48

-I noticed that that's good, especially in the little small space like this.
+That's good, especially in a little small space like this.

 • 00:51:52